mitmedialab/unhangout/ansible/README.md

 This is an ansible configuration for automating the provisioning and deployment of a fully functional reunhangout server.
-It can be deployed against targets like a cheap Digital Ocean, Linode or AWS server.
+It can be deployed against targets like a Digital Ocean, Linode or AWS server.

 As of now, this is a somewhat opinionated and un-flexible configuration; but it can act as a starting point for broader use.

-NOTE: This configuration uses submodules, so be sure to run `git submodule init` followed by `git submodule update` within this repository before use.

 ## Installation

 1. Register a domain name or establish a subdomain and point it to the server you'd like to use.
 2. Provision the server with a base operating system.
-Ubuntu 16.04 is the only tested OS.
+Ubuntu 20.04 is the only tested OS.
 3. Edit `hosts.cfg` and change the hostname in the `[reunhangout]` group to your desired hostname.
 4. Replace the file `vars/secrets.yml` with a file for containing your secrets.